LubangaD/database-retrieval-MySQL/README.md

 pip install -r requirements.txt
 ```

+Here’s the revised text with each instruction on a new line:

+---

 ## Configure

-Modify the `setup_vanna` function in [vanna_calls.py](./vanna_calls.py) to use your desired Vanna setup.
+- Modify the `setup_vanna` function in [vanna_calls.py](./vanna_calls.py) to use your desired Vanna setup.
-create a vanna account and get create a model which you will use and get its api key.
-Alternatively you can train the model using
-you database structure using DDL statements, SQl statements and database documentation.
+- Create a Vanna account and set up a model, obtaining its API key.
+Alternatively, you can train the model with your database structure using DDL statements, SQL statements, and database documentation.

-You can configure secrets in `.streamlit/secrets.toml` and access them in your app using `st.secrets.get(...)`.
+- Configure secrets in `.streamlit/secrets.toml` and access them in your app using `st.secrets.get(...)`.

+---

 ## Run